-He had been far from God a few years ago and happened to be driving by the church on Christmas Eve and felt drawn in.
+It’s a classic redemption story.
+A few years ago he was far from God, leading a broken life, when he happened to be driving by the church on Christmas Eve and felt a pull he couldn’t resist (this is a megachurch is positioned on the exit of a major highway – he noticed a line of cars on the exit ramp!)
 He attended the service, ended up crying through the whole thing and gave his life back to the Lord.
 His world amazingly changed and he eventually ended up leading worship in rotation on the team.
+He even married one of the prettiest girls in the praise choir!

 After I heard all this, I felt God saying to me “He’s a direct answer to your prayers!”